oliviabarrick/flux-operator/README.md

 Next steps:

-* Add support for Helm and the Helm operator.
+* Add support for the Helm operator.